dnagir/allowy/README.md

   end
 end

-# Then, in rails, you would use it:
+# Then, in rails controller/view, you would use it:
 can? :view, page
 cannot? :edit, page
-authorize! :view, page # raises Allowy::AccessDenied if can?(:view, page) returns false can? :love_people, page # Will raise error because `love_people` is not defined on the Access Control class
+authorize! :view, page # raises Allowy::AccessDenied if can?(:view, page) returns false can? :love_people, page # Will raise NoMethodError because `love_people` is not defined on the Access Control class
 ```

 ## Context